lgollut/email-checker/README.md

 The basic flow is as follows:

 1. Validate it is a valid email address with email-validator
-2. Get the domain of the email
+1. Get the domain of the email
-3. Get DNS MX records for that domain, ordered by priority
+1. Get DNS MX records for that domain, ordered by priority
-4. Create a TCP connection to the first smtp server
+1. Create a TCP connection to the first smtp server
-5. Send a EHLO message
-6. Send a MAIL FROM message
-7. Send a RCPT TO message
-8. If they all validate, return an object with success: true.
+1. Send ehlo command
+1. Send mail command
+1. Send rcpt command
+1. If acceptAll option is set, perform rcpt command again with a likely invalid address
+1. Resolve with an object containing validations results